-What are the best idle games on PC?
-There are some interesting connotations that come along with clicker games.
-Also known as ‘idle’ or ‘incremental’ games, the name betrays certain expectations: click your mouse, get a tiny reward, and repeat until you can make the process more efficient and lucrative like a lab rat pulling away at levers until it gets a tasty food pellet.
+What are the best clicker games and idle games?
+Some interesting connotations come along with clicker games.
+Also known as ‘incremental’ or ‘idle’ games, the name betrays certain expectations: click your mouse, get a tiny reward, and repeat until you can make the process more efficient and lucrative like a lab rat pulling away at levers until it gets a tasty food pellet.

 Once relegated to the dark corners of Itch.io and Kongregate, the genre has grown in popularity in recent years, and marketplaces like Steam are bursting at the seams with new idle, clicker, and incremental games for you to try.
 It’s nearly overwhelming.